Thailand: Anti-corruption Compliance

 The AMLO has primary responsibility for implementation of the anti-money laundering law and suppression of terrorist-financing.
 It collects and analyses reports from financial institutions and other sources to identify subjects for investigation, and it is responsible for conducting investigations leading to the seizure and forfeiture of assets acquired with the proceeds of offences under the relevant laws.
 The OAG has primary responsibility for auditing state agencies.

-The Criminal Court for Corruption Cases (the Corruption Court) was established in 2016 to expedited court procedures and convictions for state officials and people in the private sector who are accused of corruption.
+The Criminal Court for Corruption Cases (the Corruption Court) was established in 2016 to expedite court procedures and convictions for state officials and people in the private sector who are accused of corruption.
 Despite the criminal nature of the cases, an inquisitorial procedure instead of the adversarial system is used in the Court.
 Further, the Corruption Court Act prescribes that the period of time when the suspects evade trial will not be counted towards the statute of limitation.
-The Act addresses the loopholes in existing law, such as the problem when suspects escape prosecution by fleeing until the expiration of statute of limitation.
+The Act addresses the loopholes in existing law, such as the problem when suspects escape prosecution by fleeing until the expiration of a statute of limitation.

 Obligations to whistleblow